James Langrishe

 James Langrishe (c.
-1765 – 17 May 1847) was Dean of Achonry from 1791 until 1806 when he became Archdeacon of Glendalough.
+1765 – 17 May 1847) was Dean of Achonry from 1791 until 1806, when he became Archdeacon of Glendalough.

 Early life

-He was the second son of Sir Hercules Langrishe, 1st Baronet of Knocktopher, County Kilkenny, Ireland, an MP in the Parliament of Ireland, and a noted supporter of Catholic Emancipation, and his wife Hannah Myhill of Killerney, County Kilkenny.
+Langrishe was the second son of Sir Hercules Langrishe, 1st Baronet of Knocktopher, and Hannah Myhill of County Kilkenny, Ireland.
+Hercules was an MP in the Parliament of Ireland and a noted supporter of Catholic Emancipation.

 Career

-He served as rector of Newcastle Lyons, co.
+Langrishe served as rector of Newcastle Lyons, co.
 Dublin, and Killishin, County Carlow.
 He served as Dean of Achonry from 1791 until 1806, when he became Archdeacon of Glendalough.

 Personal life

-He married Mary Harriet Michell, a daughter of Hugh Henry Mitchell and sister to Col. Hugh Henry Mitchell, who married Lady Harriett Somerset (a daughter of the 5th Duke of Beaufort).
+He married Mary Harriet Michell, a daughter of Hugh Henry Mitchell and sister to Col. Hugh Henry Mitchell.
 Among their children were: